RainbowMiner/RainbowMiner/README.md

 - set a minimum RVN pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
 - set the mimimum pool workers mining RVN to 300 for a pool to be selected
 - set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
+- define a global RVN wallet with value <YOUR_RAVENCOIN_ADDRESS>.
+Every occurence of "$RVN" in pools.config.txt will be automatically substituted with this wallet.

 ### Config\ocprofiles.config.txt